89Q12/M3E5/README.md

 - Discord features
   - Tempban/mute will be ready as soon as I have the celery implemention ready
   - lock/unlock a specific channel for specific roles
-  - Multi server bot but for now it will be single server only so you have to change some things
   - Custom commands
   - Bunch of standard commands like welcome messages and funny commands like .hug <name>
   - Auto tasks